microsoft/napajs/docs/api/node-api.md

-# Node.JS Compatibility
+# Node.js Compatibility

-Napa doesn't support full compatibility with node.js and necessary core modules will be added incrementally.
-Here are the list of what Napa currently supports.
-Please, refer to https://nodejs.org/api/all.html for details.
+Napa.js doesn't support full compatibility with node.js and necessary core modules will be added incrementally.
+Here are the list of what Napa.js currently supports.
+Please refer to https://nodejs.org/api/all.html for details.

 ## Assert